Old Johnsonville School

 Mr. Jack Cockfield recalls having to walk to school and said that he would put his milk in the flowing artesain well water to keep it cool and that sometimes the county would send fruit for the students when it was in season.

-In 1936 “Miss” Nina recalls walking to school with a group.
+“Miss” Nina recalls walking to school with a group in 1936.
 They had to carry their lunch, her teacher was Mrs. Lett.
 She only remembers that the school had tall windows and that she was in a room on the left.

 Known principals were: